-Appellant Harris respectfully submits that based on the authorities cited herein and in support of his brief, that this Court should vacate the guilty plea, conviction and sentence imposed as well as the action taken by the trial court in regards to the post conviction relief motion.
-This case should be remanded to the trial court for an evidentiary hearing.
+Appellant Germar Harris respectfully submits that based on the authorities cited herein, and in support of his brief, that this Court should reverse and remand this case to the trial court for additional proceedings.
+In the alternative, this Court should reverse and render the conviction and sentence on the basis of fundamental constitutional plain error committed by the trial court.